MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 | When loading a synthetic numerical model, you can let the latitude and longitude to zero.
 However, you need to provide the stepping distance in x (Δlon) and y (Δlat).
 For simplicity, you can provide the values in km and then click on ‘Convert to lat/long’ button (Figure 2).
 This will automatically convert the values to longitude and latitude distances that can be read by Pecube.

 | Alternatively, you can extract a DEM from OpenTopography.
 To do so, you will need first to request an API key from OpenTopography website (`request api key <https://opentopography.org/blog/introducing-api-keys-access-opentopography-global-datasets>`_ ).
 Then copy your key in a text file, name it "OpenTopoKey.txt", and put the file in the root directory of PecubeGUI application (i.e., the same location than the Pecube directory).
-To dowload a dem of you region of interest (ROI), provide the coordinates and resolution of the topography in the "Topography" tab (i.e., nx, ny, longitude0, latitude0, dx, dy).
+To download a DEM of you region of interest (ROI), provide the coordinates and resolution of the topography in the "Topography" tab (i.e., nx, ny, longitude 0, latitude 0, Δlon, Δlat).
 Click on "Get topo..." button will then extract the DEM.
 This option use the python package bmi_topography [Piper-2021]_ to download the DEM from the SRTMGL3 (90 m resolution) hosted by OpenTopography.
 According to the size of you ROI it can take few second to download.
 Once the DEM is downloaded, it can be found in "your_current_project/data/" directory.
 Click on "load file(s)" (Figure 2) to load the DEM within the interface.

 .. important:: If you use the DEM from the SRTM data hosted by OpenTopography, please use this citation: NASA Shuttle Radar Topography Mission (SRTM) (2013).
 Shuttle Radar Topography Mission (SRTM) Global.
 Distributed by OpenTopography. https://doi.org/10.5069/G9445JDF.
 Accessed: 2022-11-18.
 With the in-text citation: NASA Shuttle Radar Topography Mission (2013).